Pultenaea mollis: Description

+Taxonomy

-TaxonomyPultenaea mollis was first formally described in 1838 by John Lindley in Thomas Mitchell's journal, Three Expeditions into the interior of Eastern Australia.
+Pultenaea mollis was first formally described in 1838 by John Lindley in Thomas Mitchell's journal, Three Expeditions into the interior of Eastern Australia.
 The specific epithet (mollis) means "soft".

 Distribution and habitat

 Soft bush-pea grows in forest, sometimes in heathland, and occurs in coastal areas south from Gosford in New South Wales to the southern half of Victoria where it is widespread and locally common.
 The species also occurs in the north-east of Tasmania.

+Conservation status

-Conservation statusPultenaea mollis is classified as "vulnerable" under the Tasmanian Government Threatened Species Protection Act 1995.
+Pultenaea mollis is classified as "vulnerable" under the Tasmanian Government Threatened Species Protection Act 1995.